bustios/res/README.md

     python res/test.py

-This command will also create a list of files (*2b_subject_X* one for each subject in the data set) in [output/results](https://github.com/bustios/res/tree/master/results) containing the time course of the accuracy scores and kappa values for all trials in the evaluation sessions (04E and 05E).
+This command will also create a list of files (*2b_subject_X* one for each subject in the data set) in the *log* directory (it will be created if it does not exist), containing the accuracy scores and kappa values over time for all trials in the evaluation sessions (04E and 05E).

-Additionally, there is a *--help* option that displays a description of the command's supported syntax and options.